KILTprotocol/docs/docs/concepts/03_web3names.md

 Beyond linking a web3name, KILT allows DID owners to link multiple accounts to a single DID.
 These accounts are not specific to the KILT blockchain; they can reference any chain within the Polkadot ecosystem.
-Each account <-> DID link requires the payment of a small deposit.
+Each account to DID link requires the payment of a small deposit.

 For DIDs that have also claimed a web3name, the linking feature opens up the way to a host of possibilities, e.g., showing the web3name of a collator's account on the [KILT Stakeboard](https://stakeboard.kilt.io/).